ro-pi/json-path-evaluator/README.md

 }

 ```
-## Delete values
+## Delete paths
-The following example shows how to delete/remove/unset values.
+The following example shows how to delete/remove/unset paths that match a JSONPath.

 ```php
 <?php
 $data = json_decode('{ "store": {